BU-CLOUD-F20/Secure_MultiParty/README.md

   * Improved frontend?
 What is the current user interface and who can/can't make use of it?
     * Are we appropriately serving the target user audience?
 (Domain experts, outsiders, other?)
   * Improved backend?

 ---
 # 2. Users/Personas of the Project:

 ## Users/Personas of Interest
-Since this is a deployment of a specialized MPC implementation as a research-output on the Mass Open Cloud, the quintenssential users of this project would be the initial MPC development team.
+Since this is a deployment of a specialized MPC implementation as a research-output on the Mass Open Cloud, the quintessential users of this project would be the initial MPC development team.

 ## Users/Personas List
 * John